 Ripsey West, Arizona

 Ripsey West is a porphyry copper project in the heart of the Laramide porphyry belt.
-The project is located 23 km south of Ray and 40 km north of San Manuel and is available for partnership.
+The project is located 23 km south of Ray and 40 km north of San Manuel.
 Significant historic exploration has been conducted in the area, but these efforts underestimated the magnitude of post-mineral Tertiary extension and dismemberment of the Laramide porphyry system(s).

 Four sets of superimposed down to the east normal faults have dismembered and tilted the Laramide-aged porphyry system 90° to the east.
 This new structural modelling by EMX identifies a covered target untested by multiple previous exploration campaigns.